macrobiotus/mouse_mating/README.md

 ## 25-04-2023

-* started working on manuscript outline, openeing main analysis, leikley for minor chnages and package installs
+* started working on manuscript outline, opening main analysis, likely for minor chnages and package installs

 ## 28-04-2023